Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 Apart from rice, noodles are very popular, too.

 However, when in Malaysia, you should definitely try also the wonderfully aromatic Indian dishes.
 If you’re brave enough, you can also go for some true Chinese cuisine.
-Believe me, it’s not like Panda Express at all.
+Believe me, it’s not like your average Panda Express at all.

 What to See